 Russia-Ukraine Conflict.
 In February 2022, Russia commenced military action against Ukraine.
 In response, the U.S. and certain other countries imposed significant sanctions and export controls against Russia, Belarus and certain individuals and entities connected to Russian or Belarusian political, business, and financial organizations.
 In March 2022, we announced our suspension of operations and sales in Russia.
-Our sales to customers in Russia and Ukraine represented less than 1% of our total revenue for the period ending on December 31, 2021, and therefore the impact on our financial results is not expected to be material.
+Our sales to customers in Russia and Ukraine represented less than 1% of our total revenue for the year ended on December 31, 2021, and therefore the impact on our financial results is not expected to be material.
 However, the situation remains uncertain and it is difficult to predict the impact that the conflict and actions taken in response to the conflict will have on our business; and in particular, the situation could increase our costs, disrupt our supply chain, significantly hinder our ability to find materials or key single-sourced components we need to make certain products, or otherwise adversely affect our business and results of operations.

 Effect of commodity, currency, component price fluctuations, and resource availability.
 Industry-wide price fluctuations of key commodities, such as steel, copper and aluminum, along with other components we use in our products, as well as changes in labor costs required to produce our products, can have a material impact on our results of operations.
-Acquisitions in recent years have increased our use of advanced electronics components and battery cells, as well as further expanded our commercial and operational presence outside of the United States.
+Acquisitions in recent years have increased our use of advanced electronic components and battery cells, as well as further expanded our commercial and operational presence outside of the United States.
 Our international acquisitions, along with our existing global supply chain, expose us to fluctuations in foreign currency exchange rates and regulatory tariffs that can also have a material impact on our results of operations.
 Additionally, there continues to be significant raw material and other cost pressures, ongoing logistics challenges, and various supply chain constraints, which are resulting in higher input costs and delays for certain of our products that are reducing our margins.

 We have historically attempted to mitigate the impact of any inflationary pressures through improved product design and sourcing, manufacturing efficiencies, price increases, and select hedging transactions.
-We have implemented multiple price increases over the last year to help mitigate the impact of rising costs.
-However, the full impact of these price increases will not be realized until the second half of 2022 as the higher pricing works through backlog.
+We have implemented multiple price increases over the past year to help mitigate the impact of rising costs, and we continued to realize the benefit of these pricing actions in the second quarter with the full realization occurring in the second half of 2022 as the higher pricing continues to work through backlog.
 Our results are also influenced by changes in fuel prices in the form of freight rates, which in some cases are accepted by our customers and in other cases are paid by us.